-Loss from operations decreased from \$11.3 million in 2015 to \$9.5 million in 2016 due to lower general and administrative expense and lower costs at the Donlin Gold project.
-General and administrative expense decreased by \$1.2 million, primarily due to lower share-based compensation costs compared to the prior year.
-Our share of losses at the Donlin Gold project decreased by \$0.5 million, as 2016 activities continued to focus primarily on permitting and the draft EIS public comment period.
+Loss from operations decreased from \$18.5 million in 2015 to \$16.9 million in 2016, primarily due to a reduction of our share of losses at the Donlin Gold project, as 2016 activities continued to focus on the draft EIS and permitting.

-Net loss increased from \$9.3 million (\$0.03 per share) in 2015 to \$10.0 million (\$0.03 per share) in 2016, primarily due to a decrease in foreign exchange gains.
-The U.S. dollar significantly strengthened in relation to the Canadian dollar during the first quarter of 2015 and foreign exchange gains were realized by the Canadian parent company on its cash denominated in U.S. dollars, partially offset by foreign exchange losses on deferred income taxes and the then outstanding convertible note debt.
+Net loss increased from \$18.5 million (\$0.06 per share) in 2015 to \$19.1 million (\$0.06 per share) in 2016, primarily due to foreign exchange losses in 2016 compared to gains in 2015, partially offset by the reduction in loss from operations, lower interest expense and a \$0.4 million write-down of investments in junior mining companies in 2015.
+The U.S. dollar significantly strengthened in relation to the Canadian dollar during the first six months of 2015 and foreign exchange gains were realized by the Canadian parent company on its cash denominated in U.S. dollars.